Table of Contents

 Classification of various forms of hiatal hernias

-Axial hernias (figure C) represent approximately 90 % of all cases and increase significantly in frequency with age: 50 % of all over 50 year old have an axial sliding hernia.
+Axial hernias (figure C) represent approximately 90 % of all cases and increase significantly in frequency with age: 50 % of all people over 50 years of age have an axial sliding hernia.
 Here, cardia and gastric fundus relocate into the thoracic cavity.
 The function of the esophageal sphincter may be limited.

 In the so-called paraesophageal hernia (Figure D), part of the stomach (mostly portions of the gastric fundus) with the peritoneal sac pushes through the inguinal ring next to the esophagus (“paraesophageal”).
 The angle, position of the cardia and function of the esophageal sphincter remain physiological.
 In severe cases, a complete relocation of the stomach into the thoracic cavity can occur, which is then called an upside-down stomach.

-The mixed hernia, a combination of an axial sliding hernia and a paraesophageal hernia is rare, with only 5 % of all cases.
-In up to 40 % of patients, the hiatal hernia can be accompanied by cholelithiasis.
+The mixed hernia, a combination of an axial sliding hernia and a paraesophageal hernia, is rare, present in only 5 % of all cases.
+In up to 40 % of the patients, the hiatal hernia can be accompanied by cholelithiasis.
 If a sigma diverticulosis is also present, one speaks of the so-called Saint-Trias.

 Pathophysiology of Hiatal Hernia

 The esophageal hiatus is an opening located at the level of the 10th to 11th thoracic vertebra.
 The esophagus, the left and right vagus nerve and portions of the phrenic nerve extend from cranial to caudal into the peritoneal cavity.

 The gastroesophageal junction is located within the diaphragm gap (hiatus).
 Two muscle-faceted muscle strands located centrally on the diaphragm surround the esophagus and form a unit with the esophageal sphincter.
 In the course of an intra-abdominal pressure increase, a reflux barrier is present physiologically.